matteo-dinoia/WGL_repo_2024/AP-protocol.md

 1. reads a local **Network Initialization File** that encodes the network topology and the drone parameters
 2. checks that the initialization file adheres to the formatting and restrictions defined in the section below
 3. checks that the initialization file represents a bidirectional graph
-4. according to the network topology defined in the initialization file:
+4. according to the network topology, defined in the initialization file, performs the following actions(in no particular order):
    - spawns the node threads
    - spawns the simulation controller thread
    - sets up the Rust channels for communicating between nodes that are connected in the topology